 Lt.
 Governor Patrick is a member of the Board of the Republican Lt.
 Governor’s Association.
 Before he was elected Lt.
 Governor, he was twice elected to the Texas Senate representing part of Houston and Northwest Harris County.
 He is a successful small-business man and radio host, a former television anchor, sportscaster, musician, Christian author and movie producer.

 Lt.
 Governor Patrick is also involved in his community.
 He has raised over $16 million for children with disabilities through his radio show and started the first seminary in a Texas prison to train long-serving inmates for the ministry.

 Lt.
 Governor Patrick has been married to his wife Jan, a former schoolteacher, for 43 years.
-They are the proud parents of son Ryan and daughter Shane, and the grandparents to five grandchildren.
+They are the proud parents of son Ryan and daughter Shane, and the grandparents to six grandchildren.